Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 Comparison PointOmega ConstellationRolex Datejust

-By contrast, the Rolex Datejust Ref.
-1601 usually trades in a tighter, more predictable band of ~$2,400–$4,000, reflecting constant and broad demand.
+The Datejust Ref.
+1601 trades in a tighter, more predictable band of around $4,700–$8,000, which is what constant, broad demand looks like in the data.
 Buyers span everyday wearers, collectors, and resale-focused shoppers, which supports steadier turnover.
-At the upper end, precious-metal Datejusts reach ~$52,500 on the market, resulting in higher liquidity and easier resale across far more configurations.

 Notable Omega Constellation References

-The Constellation line is long, weird, and honestly more fun than people give it credit for.
-The references below keep popping up in collector conversations because they define the significant design eras, showcase Omega’s chronometer heritage at its best, and usually deliver the most potent mix of charm, wearability, and value.
+The Constellation line is long, weird, and more fun than people give it credit for.
+The references below keep coming up in collector conversations because they define the major design eras and usually deliver the best mix of charm, wearability, and value for the money.

-The Omega Constellation ref.
+The Ref.
 2648 is where the modern Constellation story properly begins, built around Omega’s mid-century obsession with chronometer performance.
-It’s iconic because it introduces the idea that a Constellation is precision-first, then dressed up enough to pass as a proper everyday best watch.
+It matters because it locks in the idea that a Constellation is precision-first, dressed up enough to pass as a serious daily.

 Key specs